Articles

 How does Trainual compare to Confluence?

-Confluence is designed for team collaboration and documentation, especially for companies already using Jira.
-But for Medical Practices, it’s easy to get lost in a sea of pages and comments.
-There’s no structured onboarding, no quizzes, and no way to require policy sign-offs.
-Trainual brings order to the chaos by turning your knowledge base into a true training system.
+Confluence is a team workspace for documentation and collaboration, especially for companies already using Jira.
+But for Medical Practices, it’s easy for important SOPs and policies to get lost in a sea of pages.
+There’s no built-in way to assign training, track completion, or require sign-offs.
+Trainual organizes everything by role and responsibility, making it easy to assign, track, and verify training for every team member.

 Ready to standardize your training?
 Get started with Trainual

-Ready to see it for yourself?
-Get a free demo and watch how easy it is to standardize training and get your team up to speed, fast.
-No credit card.
-No risk.
-Just clarity.
+Ready to see how it works?
+Get a free demo and discover how easy it is to standardize training, drive accountability, and improve outcomes across your practice.

 Frequently asked questions about employee training software for medical practices